-- Tell your doctor you are considering palliative care and ask what palliative services are available in your area.
+- Tell your doctor you are thinking about palliative care, and ask where palliative care is available in your area.

-- Ask your doctor to explain your illness as well as past, current, and future treatments and procedures.
+- Ask your doctor to explain your illness and any past, current and future treatments and procedures.

-- Explain to your doctor what quality of life means to you.
-This list may include being able to spend time with loved ones, having pain and other distressing symptoms aggressively treated, the ability to make your own decisions for care and your preferred location of treatments (home vs. in the hospital).
+- Explain to your doctor exactly what quality of life means to you.
+This list may include: being able to spend time with loved ones; relief from any pain and other symptoms; having the ability to make your own decisions for care and where you want to be treated (home vs. in the hospital).

-- If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.
+- If you have completed a living will or health care proxy, be sure to tell your doctor and provide him or her with a copy.

 - Finally, at any point in your illness if you are experiencing symptoms and stress, ask your doctor for the palliative care referral!